top of page

 We do channel, We ARE in touch with different dimensions, bringing all together through sound, vibration.
 Everything is vibration, energy. "

-Aphrodite Is The Jackal (AITJ) is the musical project of Iva sekmet, a multidisciplinary artist whose work blends experimental electronic music, ritual performance, and spirituality into immersive experiences that explore transformation, through shadow into light, and collective healing.
+Aphrodite Is The Jackal (AITJ) is the musical project of Iva sekmet, a multidisciplinary artist whose work blends experimental electronic music, ritual, and spirituality into immersive experiences that explore transformation, through shadow into light, and collective healing.

 Born in Cameroon to an Italian father and Nigerian mother, Iva spent her early childhood in Nigeria, where she attended the American International School in Lagos.
 Her upbringing was vibrant and active, filled with sports, dance, gymnastics, and music.
 Piano entered her life at the age of seven, marking the beginning of a lifelong relationship with sound.